-The Bonds are being issued for the purpose of providing funds for (1) construction of and improvements to the county courthouse and other public facilities in the County; and (2) paying all costs pertaining to the issuance of the Bonds.
+The Bonds are being issued for the purpose of providing funds for (1) the purchase of water rights for use in connection with County water projects; and (2) paying all costs pertaining to the issuance of the Bonds.
 See "PURPOSE AND PLAN OF FINANCING" herein.